 The Arnold "Duffy" Thompson Scholarship

-Both the Charles Benson and Arnold "Duffy" Thompson Scholarships are open to the children and grandchildren (including adopted children and stepchildren) of a Member (Sponsor) in good standing of the Gold Rush Chapter.
+The Gold Rush Chapter Scholarship Program is open to Chapter Members, Student Members, and the children and grandchildren (including adopted children and stepchildren) of a Member (sponsor) in good standing of the Gold Rush Chapter.

 Additionally, candidates must meet one of the following requirements:

-- Graduating high school senior or graduate equivalent certified candidate who has been accepted for full-time enrollment in a junior college, four-year college, or university.
+- Graduating high school senior or graduate equivalent certified applicant who has been accepted for enrollment in an accredited junior college, or an accredited four-year college or university

-- Full-time student entering or in graduate school
+- College or university graduate entering or in an accredited graduate school.

 Applicants selected by the SWANA International Scholarship Committee for the Grant H. Flint Scholarship Awards Program will not be eligible for the Gold Rush Chapter Scholarship Program.
 However, applicants interested in the Grant H. Flint Scholarship Awards Program are also encouraged to submit an application for the Gold Rush Chapter Scholarship Program in case they are not selected.

 Scholarships Offered by SWANA International